 Among the most pressing brand concerns Sunovion had to address was its visual identity.
 The company had outgrown its current system, which was staid and clinical.
 The task was to reflect the modern reality of a dynamic, approachable, deeply human organization that challenges conventions, pushes scientific boundaries, and recruits some of the most talented people in its therapeutic areas of focus.

 At the onset of the project Sunovion — and DSP in particular — made it clear that any changes to certain design elements, all inherited from DSP, were off the table.
 This included its symbol, primary color, and logo, with its sharp, uppercase logotype.
-But if one of the strategic imperatives for the project was to signal a transformation in the business and the culture, wouldn’t a refreshed logo represent a powerful device to signal change?
+But if one of the strategic imperatives for the project was to signal a transformation in the business, the culture, and to express an evolved brand strategy, wouldn’t a refreshed logo represent a powerful device to signal change?
 The core Monigle and Sunovion teams worked shoulder to shoulder, gradually chipping away at each internal stakeholder with the goal of permission to explore alternatives.
 The teams correctly anticipated that once leaders saw an evolved logo option side-by-side with the existing one, that the decision would be easy.

-More streamlined and legible for a global audience than its predecessor, the customized logotype has curvilinear forms and tapered ends that visibly connect to the symbol, referred to as a prism.
-The lowercase signals a modern, progressive approach that’s a little less corporate, and a little closer to the patients.
+More streamlined and legible for a global audience than its predecessor, the customized logotype has curvilinear forms and tapered ends that visibly connect to the symbol, referred to as the prism.
+The lowercase signals a modern, progressive approach that’s less corporate and a little closer to the patients.

 Sunovion did retain its symbol, which served as the foundation for the entire design system.
 And to complement the refreshed logo and visual identity, Sunovion’s new brand voice conveys encouragement and hope without over-promising.
 Upbeat, dynamic language and ample use of personal pronouns put the focus on the patient rather than their condition.